dzalf/serialCommand/README.md

 **# TODO**

-Give a detailed description of the use and importance of this library.
+Give a detailed description of the usage and importance of this library.

 Compile and commit a series of examples that have been tested on Arduino and Teensy platforms